oapicf/pinterest-sdk/clients/typescript-fetch/generated/docs/PinsApi.md

   const api = new PinsApi(config);

   const body = {
-    // string | Unique identifier of a Pin.
+    // string
     pinId: pinId_example,
+    // string | Unique identifier of an ad account. (optional)
+    adAccountId: adAccountId_example,
     // boolean | Specify whether to return 90d and lifetime Pin metrics.
 Total comments and total reactions are only available with lifetime Pin metrics.
-If Pin was created before <code>2023-03-20</code> lifetime metrics will only be available for Video and Idea Pin formats.
+If Pin was created before `2023-03-20` lifetime metrics will only be available for Video and Idea Pin formats.
 Lifetime metrics are available for all Pin formats since then. (optional)
     pinMetrics: true,
-    // string | Unique identifier of an ad account. (optional)
-    adAccountId: adAccountId_example,
   } satisfies PinsGetRequest;

   try {